wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/capstone.md

 ##### Storage Upgrades
   1. Keep current 200 MB/sec HDD for $0
-  2. Upgrade to 1 TB SSD with 400 MB/sec R/W for $100
+  2. Upgrade to SSD with 400 MB/sec R/W for $100
-  3. Upgrade to 1 TB SSD with 500 MB/sec R/W for $250
+  3. Upgrade to SSD with 500 MB/sec R/W for $250

 Your manager has allocated $250 to spend for upgrades.
 Leftover money is encouraged if spending it will not decrease execution time further.

-### Questions
+#### Questions

 **[A.1.q5.1]** What is the execution time of this 2-task application on that computer?